Ram pressure stripping in the EAGLE simulation: Conclusions

 \end{enumerate}

 Overall, while we find that the toy model improves upon the predictions of simple analytic models in limited circumstances (in particular, for the $25\%$ stripping timescale of the ionized halo shown in Figure \ref{fig5}), the results are otherwise similar to those of analytic models when assuming realistic initial conditions for the latter.
+This suggests that only small improvements can be made to semi-analytic models by adopting more complex prescriptions for ram pressure stripping itself.

-The majority of the disparity between the predictions of the EAGLE simulation and those of both the analytic and toy models results from hydrodynamical and subgrid effects.
-This underscores the importance of utilizing hydrodynamical simulation results in interpreting observations of ram pressure stripped galaxies.
+Instead, the majority of the disparity between the predictions of the EAGLE simulation and those of both the analytic and toy models results from hydrodynamical and subgrid effects.
+It therefore may be necessary to incorporate prescriptions for such effects in semi-analytic models of ram pressure stripping.
+However, more comparisons between hydrodynamical simulations and observations of ram pressure stripped galaxies are also needed, as different simulations vary in resolution, hydrodynamical scheme, and subgrid prescriptions, and therefore potentially also in their results.

 \restartappendixnumbering